srishti0506/HotelDecent/README.md

 ![nbase5](https://github.com/srishti0506/HotelDecent/blob/main/img/bookings.png)

-### This a "bookings" table where we have all the booking details.
+### This is a "bookings" table where we have all the booking details.